0x0ade/XnaToFna/README.md

 It can relink from `Microsoft.Xna.Framework.Net` and `Microsoft.Xna.Framework.GamerServices` to either `MonoGame.Framework.Net` or `FNA.Steamworks`, depending on which of those two exists in the game directory.

-Finally, it applies some pepper and salt here and there (`XmlIgnore` this, `XnaToFnaHelper.ProxyWindowHandle` that).
+Finally, it applies some pepper and salt here and there (`XmlIgnore` this, `XnaToFnaHelper.GetProxyFormHandle` that).

 #### What's up with XnaToFna-Legacy?